JohnMunsch/selfhelp/README.md

 If you want to build a new Node.js server based upon **selfhelp**, just follow this handy checklist:

-1. Add in your own Node.js server instead of my stupidly simple example code.
+1. Add your own Node.js server instead of my stupidly simple example code I've got at the end of the app.js file.

 1. Put your own shutdown code (if any) into the gracefulShutdown() function.
 It will be executed any time nodemon restarts your server.

 1. Figure out where you should host new versions of your application.
 There needs to be a URL somewhere on the web which **selfhelp** can check, compare the version number of the running version against the version found, and then decide whether a new version is now available.

 1. Update the information (especially the version number) in the package.json file to reflect your own application.
 The example loads that on startup and makes the version number and other info available for display.

-1. Make sure the delay setting in selfhelp.sh and selfhelp.bat is set to an appropriate length.
-If not then nodemon will restart your app multiple times during the installation of a new version.